LibrariesWest/opendata/bills/README.md

 Bills and payments
 ==================

-'Bills and payments' is how we describe the library charges that can occur through the use of LibrariesWest libraries (e.g. an overdue fine).
+*Bills and payments* is how we describe library charges that can occur through the use of LibrariesWest libraries (e.g. an overdue fine).
 A bill is a record of money owing between the user and the library.
-A payment is a payment to pay off that bill.
+A payment is a payment made to pay off that bill.

-For example, a user places a reservation (also known as 'hold') on an item, which may incur a small charge, depending on local policies.
-A bill record is created:
+For example, a user places a reservation (also known as 'hold') on an item, which may incur a small charge.
+A bill record is created.

 | User ID | Bill number | Bill date | Bill reason | Bill library | Bill amount | Paid? |
 | ------- | ----------- | --------- | ----------- | ------------ | ----------- | ----- |